zeri27/AI-LLP/README.md

 2. Install the required packages

-3. move into the project directory
+3. Move into the project directory

-4. move to src
+4. Move to src

-5. run agent_run.py
+5. Run agent_run.py